-Cassondra Kaeding, Matt Rez, and Nina Kairouz all weighed in on the best ways to transform your tresses for the change of seasons.
+Cassondra Kaeding, Matt Rez, and Nina Kairouz all weighed in on the best ways to transition your summer color to fall.
 Trust us, you’re going to want to take their advice.
 Keep scrolling to discover what they had to say!

 Add Some Lowlights

 Matt Rez mentions that lowlights are an easy way to transition your summer color to fall.

 “I recommend adding lowlights for depth and possibly warmth to transition into fall colors and tones,” he says.
 “Lowlights will stretch the base color throughout the lengths to add more vertical dimension and breakup existing color so new growth in the future is not so demarcated.”

 Cassondra Kaeding notes that fall is a time to go darker, which usually means a tonal change.
 Asking for a gloss is an easy way to make the transition from lighter to darker.

 “Fall colors usually are a tonal change,” she says.
 “This means trying a tone that may be different than the tone clients have had during summer.
 You can add warmth, cooler tones, and also even go a bit deeper.
 This all can be done with asking for a gloss.
 Glosses are semi-permanent colors that can last two to four weeks.
 Glosses are great because you can try something a little different without making a big commitment.”

 Embrace a Softer Melt

 Nina Kairouz is all about the softer melt for fall.